 If you’ve been out to apple orchards, pumpkin patches or Halloween theme parks, you’ve probably seen the autumn staple: straw bales!
-Our recipe uses Rice Krispies and Shredded Wheat cereal to make tasty straw bales- perfect for a fall treat.
+Shredded Wheat Straw Bales uses Rice Krispies and Shredded Wheat cereal to make tasty straw bales- perfect for a fall treat.

 - 5 cups of rice cereal